 World Migratory Bird Day

-Observed annually on the second weekend of May, World Migratory Bird Day is a day that highlights the importance of protecting migratory birds and their natural habitats.
+Observed annually on the second weekend of May, World Migratory Bird Day is a day that highlights the importance of protecting migratory birds and their habitats.

-The History Of World Migratory Bird Day
+The History of World Migratory Bird Day

 Amazing Facts About Migratory Birds

 Bird migration is something that can be awe-inspiring to anyone observing it.
-That’s why we decided to do a little bit more research on the subject and find out everything we could find about birds and why they migrate.
+That’s why we decided to do a little more research on the subject and find out everything we could about birds and why they migrate.
 The result is the following facts that we’ve decided to share with everyone reading about this holiday.

-Approximately 40% Of The World’s Birds Are Migratory
+Approximately 40% of the World’s Birds Are Migratory

 Birds Can Achieve Amazing Heights

-The Arctic Tern Wins The Long-Distance Award
+The Arctic Tern Wins the Long-Distance Award

 Observing World Migratory Bird Day